yanyan666666/Miniproject1-RimpalYan/GitTutorialPart1.md

 A clone is a copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy.

+##**Fork**##
+A fork is a personal copy of another user's repository that lives on your account.
+Forks allow you to freely make changes to a project without affecting the original upstream repository.
+You can also open a pull request in the upstream repository and keep your fork synced with the latest changes since both repositories are still connected.